vtexdocs/help-center-content/docs/known-issues/en/ordering-of-product-fields-and-skus-is-not-saved.md

 ---
-title: Ordering of product fields and SKUs is not saved
+title: 'Ordering of product fields and SKUs is not saved'
 id: ki4RwH9MHeuYEUmyoiYSG
 status: PUBLISHED
 createdAt: 2018-08-17T02:22:22.240Z